This post contains links that we may earn a small commission for at no cost to you read more

 - Coaching and support – their customer service team will help you with setting up your machine and they will provide you with an exercise guide that you can use to motivate you

-Whether you are considering a rowing machine vs elliptical machine or using a combination rowing machine as cardio, you are sure to burn calories and increase your physical fitness.
-Using a rowing or elliptical machine means that you are getting a great cardio workout without putting the pressure on your joints that comes with treadmills and other exercise machines.
+When considering a rowing machine vs an elliptical machine, remember that with a combination rowing machine, you’re sure to burn calories, tone muscles, and increase your physical fitness.
+Using a rowing or elliptical machine means that you’re getting a great cardio workout without putting the pressure on your joints that comes with treadmills and other exercise machines.

-In general, total body cardio workouts are known to improve a lot of different aspects of your health:
+In general, total body cardio workouts improve a lot of different aspects of your health:

 - Improved circulation reduces the risk of heart problems